matrix-org/gsoc/IDEAS.md

 ###Matrix Client UI/UX improvements
 None of the reference Matrix clients have ever had any professional graphical design or user interface/user experience support.
 This is partially deliberate, as our focus has been entirely on the technical implementation of the overall platform, and we don't want to put other people off building glossy Matrix-power apps.
 In practice, it does turn people off Matrix as a whole, and we don't want to be responsible for creating bad UX.
 So if you are an aspiring UX/UI designer, we would love you to come attack our reference clients and work with the dev team to implement your dreams of the ultimate communication tool!

-**Expected results**: improved and consistent skins or UX across the Matrix reference clients
+**Expected results**: improved and consistent skins or UX across the Matrix reference clients.

 **Difficulty**: Moderate/Hard